elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-role-do-cultural-tools-and-symbols-play-in-cognitive-processes.md

 url: /learn/education-studies/questions/what-role-do-cultural-tools-and-symbols-play-in-cognitive-processes
 score: -1.0
 related_article1:
-    id: 167968
+    id: 167967
-    title: How does symbolic play create a Zone of Proximal Development for children?
+    title: >-
+        What is scaffolding, and how does it support learning within the Zone of Proximal Development?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-symbolic-play-create-a-zone-of-proximal-development-for-children
+    url: /learn/education-studies/questions/what-is-scaffolding-and-how-does-it-support-learning-within-the-zone-of-proximal-development
 related_article2:
-    id: 167966
+    id: 167964
-    title: Describe the concept of the Zone of Proximal Development and its significance in learning.
+    title: >-
+        How does private speech contribute to cognitive development?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-concept-of-the-zone-of-proximal-development-and-its-significance-in-learning
+    url: /learn/education-studies/questions/how-does-private-speech-contribute-to-cognitive-development
 related_article3:
     id: 167963
+    title: >-
-    title: Explain the transition from the interpersonal to the intrapersonal level of development.
+        Explain the transition from the interpersonal to the intrapersonal level of development.
     subject: Education Studies
     url: /learn/education-studies/questions/explain-the-transition-from-the-interpersonal-to-the-intrapersonal-level-of-development
 related_article4:
-    id: 167964
+    id: 167966
-    title: How does private speech contribute to cognitive development?
+    title: >-
+        Describe the concept of the Zone of Proximal Development and its significance in learning.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-private-speech-contribute-to-cognitive-development
+    url: /learn/education-studies/questions/describe-the-concept-of-the-zone-of-proximal-development-and-its-significance-in-learning
 related_article5:
-    id: 167963
+    id: 167968
-    title: Explain the transition from the interpersonal to the intrapersonal level of development.
+    title: >-
+        How does symbolic play create a Zone of Proximal Development for children?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-transition-from-the-interpersonal-to-the-intrapersonal-level-of-development
+    url: /learn/education-studies/questions/how-does-symbolic-play-create-a-zone-of-proximal-development-for-children
 ---

 &nbsp;